Disciplinary Processes

 Understanding the nature of the concern

 It is important to investigate the nature of the concern raised about an employee before commencing disciplinary action.
 A well-managed investigation will help to ensure that all relevant circumstances are taken into account.
-These might include understanding whether the allegations are genuinely disciplinary in nature or should be more appropriately framed as capability issues arising from performance challenges, and whether there may be contributing factors inside the workplace – such as management failings or a communication breakdown – or externally, such as health challenges or personal difficulties.
+These might include understanding:

-Our team has extensive experience of investigation processes and can advise you on how to conduct a swift, reasonable and proportionate investigation, ensuring fairness for the individual while also protecting the organisation with a disciplinary process is fact-based, robust and defensible.
+Our team has extensive experience of investigation processes and can advise you on how to conduct a swift, reasonable and proportionate investigation, ensuring fairness for the individual while also protecting the organisation with a disciplinary process that is fact-based, clear, robust and defensible.

 Managing the process